tmtsoftware/csw/docs/src/main/services/aas/csw-aas-installed.md

 Scala
 :   @@snip [LoginCommand](../../../../../examples/src/main/scala/example/auth/installed/commands/LoginCommand.scala) { #login-command }

-Here the constructor takes an `InstalledAppAuthAdapter` as a parameter and in the `run` method, it calls `installedAppAuthAdapter.login()`.
+Here the constructor takes an `InstalledAppAuthAdapter` as a parameter, and in the `run` method, it calls `installedAppAuthAdapter.login()`.
 This method opens a browser and redirects the user to a TMT login screen (served by AAS).
 In the background, it starts an HTTP server on a random port.
 Once the user submits the correct credentials on the login screen, AAS